- By Carol Tallon, CEO of Property District

 Precision Dialogue reported that 60% of Gen Z folks are more likely than average consumers to hang up if their call isn’t answered in under 45 seconds.
 This illustrates the ‘on demand’ nature and behaviour of people today.
 The property consumers you will be dealing with now and in the future want it all now and they don’t consider waiting an option.

 So how does this work for an estate agent?
 Well, for one we know that 24-hour online bidding has become commonplace in the market, as have virtual reality property tours.
 At a time when consumers are battling to buy homes and view/bid at times that suit them, there is a need for estate agents to solve that problem.
 Best practice dictates that contemporary agents offer 360 videos, an online bidding facility, online document signing facility and CRM logins for clients.
 Property consumers today prioritise their time and simply do not tolerate wasting it.
-While at Property District we advise agents to think always about the frictionless user experience, it is important to see how this boosts business development also.
+While at Property District we advise agents to always think about the frictionless user experience, it is important to see how this boosts business development also.
 Home owners and prospective vendors love to hear how your agency can offer a range of on and off-line viewers options.
 Furthermore, this focus on consumer (not necessarily ‘customer’) care needs to be represented and evident across your social media strategy.
 Show your awareness and understanding of people’s issues today to build genuine rapport.

 Know your audience

 Of the many social media platforms available, not all are necessary or even helpful to every agency.
 Every business is different so before you decide how to execute your social media, have a long, hard think about what you are trying to say and to whom.
 It will take a bit of work and effort, but it is worth figuring out this and then considering what platforms are helpful to your business.
 This is not a matter of opinion but rather a matter of analytics.
 As a business, you simply need to identify your target audience and follow them to their preferred platform.
-Facebook is always strong, as is Instagram.
-Twitter is powerful for having real-time conversations and directly chatting to industry leaders, members of the media and key voices within your sector, as well as potential clients.
-Having the right branding is key as you need to be consistent throughout with insights, news and local awareness.
-There is a time to be humourous too and it shows your human side, but this needs to be done with sensitivity.
-If you are happy to, followers like getting to know their local estate agent by seeing their stories and content.
-This can be simply done by uploading your elements of daily life, for example, at property viewings or contributing to activities within your community.

 The important thing is to create a social media strategy and roll it out through a manageable system using any of the available scheduling tools like (Hootsuite or Buffer) so that it does not become a time-suck.
 As with any sales and marketing initiative, there must be a reasonable return on resources spent and, as any business owner knows, time is precious.
-There are lots of ways to schedule posts and if you are able nominate someone in your team who can act as the expert in the area.
+There are lots of ways to schedule posts and if you are able, nominate someone in your team who can act as the expert in the area.
 Ensure someone takes over the job of social media campaigns and work together to ensure it gets done and effectively too.

 Connect the brand

 The key is to concentrate on your brand first.
 In much the same way as your website is an extension of your office and display window, your social media presence is an extension of your website.
 As suggested, agents must maintain a consistent brand (look, tone, content feel) throughout.
 Quality content is the next important step, and this means written blog posts that are current and relevant, together with images, infographics, video and audio content.
 Social media without relevant content is a waste of time and money.
-To provide your audience with social media content that is fun, valuable and helpful will mean implementing a strong strategy and work ethic.
-You need to be committed to the work at hand too.

 Measurement: Understanding the statistics